-In the framework proposed by Medioni et al. [19], input data is encoded as elementary tensors.
+In the framework proposed by Medioni et al. [19], input data are encoded as elementary tensors.
 Support information (including proximity and smoothness) is propagated from tensor to tensor by vote casting.
 Tensors that lie on salient features (i.e., curves in 2D, or curves and surfaces in 3D) strongly support each other and deform according to the prevailing orientation, producing generic tensors.
 Each such tensor encodes the local orientation of features, given by the tensor orientation, and their saliency, given by the tensor shape and size.
 Features can then be extracted by examining the tensors resulting from voting.

 Fig. 1 illustrates the voting process for the extraction of salient curves from a noisy set of 2D points.
-The input points (Fig. 1(a)) are initially encoded as ball tensors, equivalent to circles in 2D, as shown in Fig. 1(b).
-The voting process allows tensors to propagate their position information in a neighborhood, such that, (i) tensors that lie on a salient curve strongly reinforce each other and deform according to the prevailing orientation (normal to the curve), and (ii)
+The input points (Fig. 1a) are initially encoded as ball tensors, equivalent to circles in 2D, as shown in Fig. 1b.
+The voting process allows tensors to propagate their position information in a neighborhood, such that, (i) tensors that lie on a salient curve strongly reinforce each other and deform according to the prevailing orientation (normal to the curve), and (ii) isolated tensors receive little support, as they do not correspond to any underlying salient curve, and therefore can be identified as noise (see Fig. 1c).